and-sm/testgr/README.md

 TIME_ZONE - use your timezone, default is UTC

 Set up necessary email configuration.
 Currently Testgr use smtp.EmailBackend as default.
+Use comma delimited emails for more than one email receiver.

 Optional: configure **testgr/settings.py** file if more advanced configuration is needed.